Understanding the Connection Between ADHD and Sleep Deprivation

 - Restless leg syndrome.
 One of the most frequently reported sleep disorder among people with ADHD, RLS affects up to 44% of people with the diagnosis.
 The uncontrollable urge to move your legs can make it difficult to settle down or to remain sleeping through the night.

 - Sleep-disordered breathing.
-A spectrum of conditions ranging from sleep apnea to snoring, it affects approximately 25-30% of children with ADHD.
+A spectrum of conditions ranging from sleep apnea to snoring, affect many children with ADHD.
 Sleep-disordered breathing, especially sleep apnea, can cause a person to wake up many times each night and disrupt the sleep cycle, leading to extreme sleep deprivation and constant fatigue.

 - Circadian-rhythm sleep disorders (also called “delayed sleep-phase disorders”) that impair the normal response to the 24-hour day/night cycle.
 Instead of naturally settling down when the sun goes down and waking up when it rises, people with circadian-rhythm sleep disorder often feel sleepy much later than most people and sleep much later in the morning.